itamarsb/aws-cloud-engineering-lab/labs/03-iam-roles-and-policies/README.md

 Existing AWS resources from previous labs may continue to generate charges independently of IAM.

-Always review the AWS Billing and Cost Management console when maintaining laboratory resources.
+> **Cost Awareness:** Always review the AWS Billing and Cost Management console when maintaining laboratory resources.

 ---